-- A. Content goals: Students will engage in a thorough development of the concepts and methods of data analysis and probability.
+- A. Content goals: Teachers will engage in a thorough development of the concepts and methods of solving problems in calculus.
 Through this process, they will develop understanding of the processes and algorithms found in middle school mathematics and discover purposes beneath the symbols and techniques.
 Many students will enter the course with the misconception that mathematics is all about computation and following procedures.
-Through careful consideration of many types of problems found in NSF-reform curricula, such as Connected Math, and alternative algorithms, students will come to understand that mathematics is much more than computation, and that there is often more than one approach to solving any problem. - B. Performance goals: By the completion of the course, the successful student will be able to demonstrate all of the following: - Deeper understanding of the concepts, processes and algorithms, and the purposes beneath them, found in the middle school mathematics curriculum, with a focus on data analysis and probability. - Improved ability to communicate mathematical ideas appropriately using the language of mathematics. - Improved ability to reason mathematically and begin developing mathematical proofs. - Ability to approach problems involving data analysis and probability from multiple perspectives. - Knowledge of the relationship of mathematics to other subjects, its applications in society, and relationships within mathematics itself; in particular the relationship between data analysis and probability. - Knowledge of the use of concrete manipulative materials, technology, and pictorial representations necessary in the understanding of data analysis and probability concepts and procedures.
+Through careful consideration of many types of problems found in NSF-reform curricula, such as Connected Math, and alternative algorithms, students will come to understand that mathematics is much more than computation, and that there is often more than one approach to solving any problem.
+Many students will also enter the course without any knowledge of what calculus is, and they will gain an understanding of the subject and the topics it encompasses. - B. Performance goals: By the completion of the course, the successful student will be able to demonstrate all of the following: - Deeper understanding of the concepts, processes and algorithms, and the purposes beneath them, found in the middle school mathematics curriculum, with a focus on the concepts and principles of calculus. - Improved ability to communicate mathematical ideas appropriately using the language of mathematics. - Improved ability to reason mathematically and begin developing mathematical proofs. - Willingness and ability to solve various types of mathematical problems involving calculus using appropriate strategies. - To strengthen knowledge of the many relationships of calculus to other subjects, their applications in society, and relationships within mathematics itself. - Increased understanding of national and state standards relating to calculus